vecnas/jiant/README.md

 Parameters:

+    jiant.AJAX_PREFIX
+    jiant.AJAX_SUFFIX
     jiant.DEV_MODE
     jiant.PAGER_RADIUS

-first turns on development mode, could be set at any time or as 3rd argument for bindUi call.
-Dev mode means print info logs and alert developer about not bound elements as additional notification (to not miss error because didn't take a look at console).
+AJAX prefix and suffix are added to AJAX function names to get actual URI to do ajax call DEV_MODE turns on development mode, could be set at any time or as 3rd argument for bindUi call.
+Dev mode means print info logs and alert developer about not bound elements as additional notification (to not miss error because didn't take a look at console)

-seconds specifies "radius" of pager - amount of pages to show before and after currently selected, if jiant.pager control used
+PAGER_RADIUS specifies "radius" of pager - amount of pages to show before and after currently selected, if jiant.pager control used